juanmv94/TravellersTalesPSXCollisionViewer/README.md

 - **gfxcount**: number of scene elements to be rendered.
 - **bkgx**: background vertical size for BL
 - **bkgy**: background vertical size for BL and BLSC

+## FAQS
+- **Alpha textures are not correctly rendered.
+I can see background through it!**
+This is a WebGL issue: depth write always causes back elements not to be rendered, and disabling depth write makes element order to be incorrect.
+For this reason depth write has been disabled only for translucid, additive, and sustractive blending materials, but not for normal material with alpha textures.